SAVE THE DATE

 This program affords you the opportunity to learn from leaders in the field of diabetes who are distinguished for their outstanding teaching, knowledge, and innovations in clinical care.

-- Expert guidance to design more effective and more comprehensive treatment programs (non-pharmacological and pharmacological) for patients with diabetes
+- Expert guidance to design comprehensive treatment programs (non-pharmacological and pharmacological) for patients with diabetes

-- Steps to identify and account for biological, psychological, emotional, social, financial and cultural factors that impact the development and progression of diabetes
+- Guidance to account for biological, psychological, emotional, social, financial and cultural factors that impact the development and progression of diabetes

 - New guidelines and practice recommendations for nutrition and physical activity

-- How to navigate the recent and controversial data related to some anti-diabetes medications
+- How to navigate the recent and controversial data related to some anti-diabetic medications

 - Research breakthroughs